ARM-software/tracetooltests/README.md

 vkAssertBufferTRACETOOLTEST(VkDevice device, VkBuffer buffer) which injects and returns an Adler32 checksum of the given buffer into the command stream.
-This can be used to validate tools like tracers. vkAssertImageTRACETOOLTEST(VkDevice device, VkImage image) planned.
+This can be used to validate tools like tracers. vkAssertImageTRACETOOLTEST(VkDevice device, VkImage image) planned for later.

 VK_TRACETOOLTEST_layer_object_property - defines a new command void vkGetLayerObjectPropertyTRACETOOLTEST(VkInstance instance, VkObjectType objectType,